-Many modern physicists do not seem to worry about this, because the theory can be used successfully to explain the results of experiments, and maybe this gives us the feeling that there is no problem and no need for deeper understanding.
-Others use this problem to make the case against interpreting the wavefunction as providing the complete ontology, in particular against Everett's interpretation of QM, while arguing that the point-particles in the pilot-wave theory or the Ghirardi-Rimini-Weber (GRW) interpretation of QM with the \emph{flash ontology} achieve the desired space ontology \cite{Maudlin2010CanTheWorldBeOnlyWavefunction,Maudlin2019PhilosophyofPhysicsQuantumTheory,Norsen2017FoundationsQM}.
+But many modern physicists do not seem to worry about this, because the theory can be used successfully to explain the results of experiments, and maybe this gives us the feeling that there is no problem and no need for deeper understanding.